What Foods are High in Plant Sterols

 Fortified Foods

 Since it can be difficult for people to get the recommended amount of sterols from the foods they eat, many manufacturers have begun to fortify common foods with plant sterols.
-Studies have shown that consumers that ate two servings per day of these foods had a 10 to 15 percent drop in LDL cholesterol.
+Studies have shown that consumers who ate two servings per day of these foods had a 10 to 15 percent drop in LDL cholesterol.
 It is important to note that the American Heart Association recommends fortified foods with caution.
 These foods are for people with raised cholesterol levels and should not be eaten by people with normal cholesterol levels.
 Check with your health care provider about these recommendations.
+Almost anything can be fortified:

 • Orange juice